latysheff/node-sctp/README.md

 * multi-homing (work in progress)
 * IPv6
 * minor features
+* measures to avoid silly window syndrome (SWS)
+* various protocol extensions

-Nevertheless, module successfully passes most of `sctp_test` cases (both client and server)
+Nevertheless, module successfully passes most of `sctp_test` cases (both client and server).
+More compatibility testing will follow with use of stcp test tools and frameworks.

 ## Performance
-Load-testing against `sctp_test` shows that performance of sctp module in real world use cases is just about 2-3 times slower than native linux implementation.
+Load-testing against `sctp_test` shows that performance of sctp module in real world use cases is just about 2-3 times slower than native Linux Kernel SCTP implementation.

 ## Documentation
-Refer to Node.js [Net] API
+Refer to Node.js [Net] API.

-Some differences with TCP:

-**connect(options)**

-extra socket options:

-* options.MIS - maximum inbound streams (integer, default: 2)
-* options.OS - requested outbound streams (integer, default: 2)
+Several existing differences explained below.

+### new net.Socket([options])
+> RFC 4960: SCTP does not support a half-open state (like TCP) wherein one side may continue sending data while the other end is closed.

+### socket.connect(options[, connectListener])

+* options [Object]
+* connectListener [Function] Common parameter of socket.connect() methods.
+Will be added as a listener for the 'connect' event once.

+For SCTP connections, available options are:

+* port [number] Required.
+Port the socket should connect to.
+* host [string] Host the socket should connect to.
+Default: 'localhost'
+* localAddress [string] Local address the socket should connect from.
+* localPort [number] Local port the socket should connect from.
+* MIS [number] Maximum inbound streams.
+Default: 2
+* OS [number] Requested outbound streams.
+Default: 2
+* passive [boolean] Indicates passive mode.
+Socket will not connect, but allow connection of remote socket from host:port.
+Default: false
-* options.logger - logger object for debugging purposes (e.g. console or log4js' logger)
+* logger [Object] Logger object for debugging purposes (e.g. console or log4js logger)

-**sctp.defaults(options)**
+* udpTransport [Object] UDP transport socket

+### socket.SCTP_DEFAULT_SEND_PARAM(options)
+* options [Object]

+Set socket options related to write operations.
+Argument 'options' is an object with the following keys (all optional):

+* ppid [number] Payload protocol id (see below)
+* stream [number] SCTP stream id.
+Default: 0
+* unordered [boolean] Indicate unordered mode.
+Default: false
+* no_bundle [boolean] Disable chunk bundling.
+Default: false

+### sctp.raw(module)
+* module Should be [raw-socket] module and nothing else.

+### sctp.setLogger(logger)
+* logger Global logger for transport.

+Example:
+`sctp.transport(require('raw-socket'), console)`

+### sctp.defaults(options)

 Function sets default module parameters.
 Names follow net.sctp conventions.
 Returns current default parameters.

 See `sysctl -a | grep sctp`